kura-labs-org/DEPLOY07_ECS/README.md

 # DEPLOY07_ECS
 <h1 align=center>Deployment 7</h1>

-Welcome to deployment 7, for this deployment you will need to follow directions in the deployment7.pdf.
+Welcome to deployment 7!

+The goal of this deployment was to automate the dockerization of an application and to push it onto dockerhub to make it available.

 👉Link to deployment instructions: [here](https://github.com/kura-labs-org/DEPLOY7_ECS/blob/main/Deployment%237.pdf)

-The goal of this deployment was to automate the dockerization of an application and to push it onto dockerhub to make it available.

 ![image](https://devops4solutions.com/wp-content/uploads/2020/09/Dockerpublish.png)